 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+The panel members will all have completed the mandatory training.
 This is the final stage of the complaints procedure.
 It is not convened to rubber stamp previous decisions.